luis4riel/youtube-search/front/youtube.search/README.md

 # Youtube.Search

-This projetct is a front-end consuming a back-end api that allows searching/saving/delete channel/video data in the youtube api.
+This project is a front-end consuming a back-end api that allows searching/saving/delete channel/video data in the youtube api.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.2.